thacherT1D/new-angular-curriculum/Unit-3/02-angularfire-intro.md

 ####Questions

 * What is AngularFire?
-* Can you use Firebase with and an Angular app without AngularFire?
+* Can you use Firebase with an Angular app without AngularFire?
 * What does it mean that AngularFire supports 3-way data binding?

 **Be careful which AngularFire docs you use.
-We want verison 1.0 and greater.
-1.0 is a signficant update that broke all the old tutorials and existing projects.**
+We want version 1.0 and greater.
+1.0 is a significant update that broke all the old tutorials and existing projects.**